-Features Details of the feature Yes No Don't know Text type I understand the features of an advertisement.
-Topic I understand the topic I have chosen. rstand the topic I have chosen.
-Content, planning and format Planning I can show evidence of planning.
+Features Details of the feature Yes No Don't know Text type I understand the features of an advertisement. Торіс I understand the topic I have chosen.
+Content, planning and format · Planning I can show evidence of planning.
 Content Each point in my plan is relevant to the topic.
 I will use these points in my text.
 Purpose / audience I understand the purpose of an advertisement.
 I understand the audience for my advertisement.
 Format My layout is eye-catching and makes the information easy to understand.
 Language, style and editing Choice of words / diction I have chosen my words carefully to make my text interesting.
 My ideas link to the topic.
 Language I have checked and corrected my grammar, spelling and punctuation.